Construction work experience: what you need and how to get it

 Write about how you have the skills to do well in construction.
 Reflect on what you have learned from your different life experiences and how they relate to working in the industry (for example, your time at university, part-time jobs, extracurricular activities such as volunteering and involvement in student societies, how you spent a year out, any travel).
 See below for some of the most popular skills required by construction employers. .

 For a formal placement scheme, employers might ask for a CV and covering letter or for you to complete an online application form.
 Firms that offer these schemes will not welcome speculative applications for work-shadowing – reserve this tactic for small and local companies.
 If you are applying speculatively, you’ll need a CV and covering letter.
 Your letter should clearly state what you want and why, the skills and abilities you could contribute, and when you would be available.

 Your university careers service or departmental work placement tutor will probably be willing to check your work experience application before you send it.
 Take advantage of this.

-- CV and covering letter advice for construction, quantity surveying and civil engineering students and graduates
+- CV advice and examples for construction, quantity surveying and civil engineering students and graduates

 - Good and bad sample application form answers for a construction employer